goldchains/COMS2001-Assignment/hw0/README.md

 At this point, take a moment to begin working on your wc program for this assignment.
 Provide the **-ggdb3** flag when you compile your program with gcc.
 Start the program under gdb.
 Set a break point at the beginning of main.
 Run to there.
 Try out various commands.
 Figure out how to pass command line arguments.
 Add local variables and try probing their values.
 Learn about step, next, and break.

 ### 1.4 Text-Editors
 There are two very powerful terminal-based text editors: **emacs** and **vim**.
 Learning to use one of these takes time but will dramatically boost your productivity in the long run.
-We encourage you to use one of these for the duration of the course, or at least a simple alternative with syntax highlighting, such as **Notepad++**.
+We encourage you to use one of these for the duration of the course, or at least a simple alternative with syntax highlighting, such as **gedit** or **Notepad++**.
 Learning to code independent of an IDE is very important. <a href="http://www.jesshamrick.com/2012/09/10/absolute-beginners-guide-to-emacs/">Here</a> is a good tutorial to get started with **emacs**.

 ## 2 git